Kintyre/shinnecock-agent/README.md

 ----------

 If you wish to help with development, or simply install via git, we suggest installing into a virtual environment that can be thrown away and recreated as necessary.
-Pull-requests welcome!
+Pull-requests are welcome!

 Prep: